alex3305/alex3305/README.md

 <h3 align="center">Hello, I'm Alex 👋</h2>
-<h2 align="center">A full stack developer and tech enthousiast from 🇳🇱</h2>
+<h2 align="center">A full stack developer and tech enthusiast from 🇳🇱</h2>

-I love creating and creativity.
-I'm a formally educated full stack developer that has a ❤️ for all things tech.
+I'm a formally educated full stack developer that has a 🧡 for all things tech.

 ---